wil3789/Stocks-Dashboard-Final/README.md

 Create new virtual environment (first time only):

-conda create -n dashboard-env python=3.10
+conda create -n stock-dashboard-env python=3.10

 Activate the virtual environment (first time, or whenever you return to the project):